voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

   ]
 ```

-Each of those specified files can be seen as different entry points, because browser extensions are composed of multiple scripts that run in different contexts.
+Each of those specified files can be seen as different entry points because browser extensions are composed of multiple scripts that run in different contexts.

 Before jumping into studying these files in detail, I'll like to briefly focus on the build tooling for this project.